Stay up to date with notifications from The Independent

 Jaywalking had been on the books in New York City since 1958 and carried a penalty of $250.

-New York’s battles between pedestrians and motorists are well-known.
+New York’s battles between pedestrians and motorists are well known.
 In the 1969 film Midnight Cowboy, Dustin Hoffman famously yells, “I’m walking here!” as his character is almost hit by a cab while crossing the street in Manhattan.

 The Legal Aid Society, meanwhile, called the legislation long overdue.
-The non-profit organisation, which provides free legal representation to New Yorkers that cannot afford a lawyer, said police for decades have used the violation as a pretext to stop, question and frisk residents — especially those of colour.
+The non-profit organisation, which provides free legal representation to New Yorkers who cannot afford a lawyer, said police for decades have used the violation as a pretext to stop, question and frisk residents – especially those of colour.

-“With this legislation now codified, we hope that both the Adams Administration and the City Council will continue to abolish relic laws that serve no public safety purpose and only ensnare people in the criminal legal system,” the organisation said in a statement.
+“With this legislation now codified, we hope that both the Adams administration and the city council will continue to abolish relic laws that serve no public safety purpose and only ensnare people in the criminal legal system,” the organisation said in a statement.

 Spokespersons for the police department and its largest union didn't immediately respond to emails seeking comment.